llucax/python-grpc-benchmark/README.md

 ### Running

-Run `./benchmark` to run the benchmark.
+Run `./benchmark` to run the benchmark (to get slighly more stable results you might want to use `sudo nice -n-10 ./benchmark`).

 ### Cleanning up